 - Anyone with bad credit.
 If Marcus quotes a high interest rate, you may be better off with a different type of loan.

-Marcus offers loans that range from $3,500 to $30,000.
-Its personal loans carry a fixed annual percentage rate of between 6.99 percent to 23.99 percent.
+Marcus personal loans can range from $3,500 to $40,000.
+They can carry a fixed annual percentage rate of between 6.99 percent to 24.99 percent.
 The quote you receive is based on multiple factors, including credit history, the amount you’re asking for, and the length of time you’re looking to pay it off.

 |Origination fee||None||1% to 6%|